 NICE’s announcement of a postponement follows an extensive campaign from UKCP and other stakeholder organisations to halt the Guideline’s publication in its draft form, because it had serious methodological flaws.

 This campaign led to an unprecedented second consultation on the Guideline, and a letter co-signed by 31 MPs and Peers outlining their concerns with it.

-The announcement means there will now be a third consultation on the Guideline, with the final publication date scheduled for December 2019.
+The announcement means there will now be a third revision of the draft Guideline, with the final publication date scheduled for December 2019.